-Pharmacogenetics is the science of understanding how variability in a single gene can influences drug treatment outcomes. - Pharmacogenomics refer to the collective influence of variability across the genome to modulate an individual's drug response profile. effect of more than one single gene - Genomic Variations led to the concept of "Personalised Medicine". - Variation can be caused by different concentrations at sites of drug action pharmacokinetic variation. - Or by different responses to the same drug concentration pharmacodynamics variation.
+- 5. Pharmacogenetics: - Pharmacogenetics is the science of understanding how variability in a single gene can influences drug treatment outcomes. - Pharmacogenomics refer to the collective influence of variability across the genome to modulate an individual's drug response profile. - Genomic Variations led to the concept of "Personalised Medicine".

+- Variation can be caused by different concentrations at sites of drug action - pharmacokinetic variation. - Or by different responses to the same drug concentration pharmacodynamics variation.